 Never lift anything heavy.
 Don't even lift heavy bags of groceries or furniture.
 Pay people to do that or even better, use a grocery delivery service so you minimise movement and don't need to expose yourself to the sun.

 Resistance training of any form is going to slow fat gain progress.
 There is a reason why the guys and girls lifting weights are so lean!
 In my article 11 Reasons Why You Need To Lift Heavy For Fat Loss I go into why this is the case.

 But if your goal is weight gain then forget about lifting anything more than your arm, or your body if you need to move.

 Stressing the muscle is not only going to use precious energy (that could be stored as body fat) but it's going to build new muscle tissue which will require further energy to maintain it (meaning you need to eat more to stay in the same shape).

 Plus, resistance training causes a hormonal cascade of events that are not supportive of fat gain.

-If you use a wearable like Fitbit or Oura, try and limit your daily step count to 4000 steps or less to maximise fat gain.
+If you use a wearable like Fitbit or Oura Ring, try and limit your daily step count to 4000 steps or less to maximise fat gain.